Friendly Feet Podiatry

 A Successful treatment:

 Excessive pronation can be controlled or reduced.
-Your Podiatrist will prescribe treatment that brings the joints of the foot back into a more normal position, thus increasing arch stability and decreasing irritation between the bones involved.
+Friendly Feet Podiatrist will prescribe treatment that brings the joints of the foot back into a more normal position, thus increasing arch stability and decreasing irritation between the bones involved.

 The most successful treatment for excessive pronation is the use of prescription orthotics.